turibe/pioneer_python_cli/README.md

 up              [volume up]
 down            [volume down]
-<integer>       [if positive, increase volume this number of times, max 5]
+<integer>       [if positive, increase volume this number of times, capped at 5]
 -<integer>      [if negative, decrease volume this number of times]

 <input_name>    [switch to given input]